chr15m/bugout/README.md

 b.close();
 ```

-Note that you can connect to a generic group without a server by simply using a non-public-key identifier which can be any string as long as it's the same for every client connecting:
+Note that you can connect to a generic peer-to-peer group without a server by simply using a non-public-key identifier which can be any string as long as it's the same for every client connecting:

 ```javascript
 var b = new Bugout("some shared group identifier");